Vaccine Euphoria Gives Way to New Worries | Hamodia.com

 Later, on Wednesday night, the coronavirus cabinet approved in a televote the reopening of public libraries.
 The decision was effective immediately.

-Last week, the ministers gave the okay for reopening museums following a successful pilot under Health Ministry regulations conducted at selected institutions.
+Last week, the ministers gave the o.k. for reopening of museums following a successful pilot under Health Ministry regulations conducted at selected institutions.

-In addition, the budget for writers’ royalties will be increased by an additional NIS 500,000 after NIS 2.7 million was previously approved.
+In addition, the budget for writers’ royalties will be increased by an additional NIS 500,000 after NIS 2.7 million were previously approved.

-Culture Minister Chilik Tropper (Blue and White), who backed the openings, said, “We have a responsibility for those in the culture industry affected by the coronavirus.
-We invite everyone to come to the libraries while following the rules that will ensure the health of every visitor.
+Culture and Sports Minister Hili Tropper (Blue and White), who backed the openings, said:

+“We have a responsibility for those in the culture industry affected by the coronavirus.
+We invite everyone to come to the libraries all while following the rules that will ensure the health of every visitor.
 We will do our best so that the libraries can continue to operate even if additional restrictions are imposed,” he said.